success82/success82.github.io/_posts/2014-12-16-Mobile Map.md

 ## Mobile Design Thinking Map

 The Design Thinking Map must be mobile.
 I want everything to be able to fit in a folder.
 I separated the Map into three sheets.
 The sheets have velcro so they can stick together when the Map is being used, but come apart when they are not being used.

+I was able to fit the Map in the folder with the White Board.
+Yayyy.